More KV Van Information

 is only to be used for same-day and weekend cancellations.

 Each and every day we arrange over 1,000 trips.
-The three full business day deadline allows us to review all trip requests, locate and assign drivers, get the information to a driver and enter trip assignments into our computer system.
+The two full business day deadline allows us to review all trip requests, locate and assign drivers, get the information to a driver and enter trip assignments into our computer system.
 We do try to accommodate late requests whenever possible, but can’t guarantee that a driver will be available.

 How do I know when you are going to cancel transportation due to bad weather?